-Liaison for higher education and advisor to the Inter-American Division, the Inter-European Division, the Chinese Union Mission, the Middle East and North Africa Union Mission, and the Northern Asia Pacific Division; coordinator of special projects; Executive Secretary for the Adventist Accrediting Association; and Board Chair for The Journal of Adventist Education.
+Liaison for higher education and advisor to the Inter-American Division, the Inter-European Division, the Middle East and North Africa Union Mission, the China Union Mission, and the Northern Asia Pacific Division; Executive Secretary for the Adventist Accrediting Association; and Board Chair for The Journal of Adventist Education.